xcarnd/CarND-Behavioral-Cloning-P3/writeup.md

 ![Center lane driving - 4][center_lane_4]
 ![Center lane driving - 5][center_lane_5]

 I then recorded the vehicle recovering from the left side and right sides of the road back to the center so that the vehicle would learn to drive back when it was off the center.
-These images show what a recovery looks like starting from the left side of the road.
+These images show what a recovery looks like starting from the right side of the road.

 ![Recovering - 1][recovering_1]
 ![Recovering - 2][recovering_2]